Information for Prospective Families and Students

 Discover the Heartland of America

 Located just 25 minutes south of Jordan Creek Mall, Winterset is located in the heart of Madison County.
-Winterset is a fascinating and fun place to live, explore, and visit, with a rich history, enticing shopping, and dining.
+Winterset is a fun and fascinating place to live, explore, and visit with a rich history, enticing shopping, and dining.
 We offer welcoming lodging, a thriving business community, a responsive economic development group, and a whole calendar’s worth of great community events.

 To find out more about Winterset and Madison County visit these websites: